The Bank of England Financial Market Infrastructure (FMI) Rulebook

 The Bank of England and the FCA published Discussion Papers in November 2023 setting out the proposed UK regime for stablecoins and related service providers, with the Bank’s regime focussed on systemic stablecoins used for payments.
 The FCA is in the process of consulting further on their part of the UK regime and the Bank is due to consult in late 2025.

-View consultations and other requests that are open for your inputs and views with closing dates.
+View consultations and other requests that are open for your inputs and views, with contact details and closing date.